danielstoller/Micromouse-2023/README.md

 ## Overview

-The Mouse Maze Solver is an intelligent algorithmic program designed to navigate through a maze efficiently.
-The project comprises two main components: the `Maze` class, responsible for representing the maze structure and its properties, and the `Mouse` class, an algorithmic entity utilizing the maze to solve navigation challenges.
+The Maze Solver is an intelligent algorithmic program designed to navigate through a maze efficiently and thoroughly.
+The project comprises two main components: the `Maze` class, responsible for representing the maze mapping and its properties such as "explored" or "cost", and the `Mouse` class, an algorithmic entity utilizing the maze to make navigation decisions.

 ## Maze Class

 ### Design Highlights:

-- **Modular Structure:** The `Maze` class encapsulates the maze structure, separating concerns related to walls, boxes, and exploration status.
-This modular approach enhances maintainability and readability.
+- **FloodFill Functionality:** The Maze class is at the core of our Micromouse simulation, featuring advanced flood fill functionality that plays a crucial role in optimizing navigation.
+As the Micromouse explores the maze, the flood fill algorithm dynamically calculates the cost from any square to the destination, providing a comprehensive understanding of the optimal path.
+This method empowers the Micromouse to intelligently navigate the maze, strategically choosing the fastest route to the center.

-- **Accessor and Mutator Functions:** Well-defined accessor functions allow access to maze properties, while mutator functions facilitate dynamic updates, such as setting walls, exploring boxes, and modifying costs.
+- **Adaptive Maze Representation:** The Maze class serves as the central data structure, dynamically updating and storing crucial information about the maze.
+It tracks the presence of walls, allowing the Micromouse to make informed decisions about its navigation path.
+The maze starts empty with no walls inside, but as the mouse continues to explore and find walls, the walls are placed within the maze, possibly changing the cost results of another floodfill.
+Additionally, the algorithm recalculates the cost associated with each box in the maze relative to the finish.
+The cost represents the amount of moves it would take to get from any given square to the end.
+Diagonal functionality will soon be implemented where a diagonal move will cost in between 1 and 2 moves.
+This adaptive representation ensures the Micromouse can efficiently explore and solve mazes of varying complexity.

-- **FloodFill Functionality:** The class incorporates flood-fill algorithms for maze exploration.
-The `floodFill` function efficiently calculates the cost of reaching each box, aiding in pathfinding optimization.
+- **Exploration Tracking:** In addition to mapping out walls and calculating costs, the Maze class keeps track of which boxes have been explored.
+This information is vital for the Micromouse to understand when it has found the fastest possible path and can stop exploring.
+If the mouse calculates the fastest path, and it is one where all the squares have been explored, it is determined that the fastest path is one that exists and no further exploration is necessary.

 ## Mouse Class